Zocdoc/javascript/README.md

     });
     ```

-  - Use PascalCase when naming constructors or classes
+  - Use PascalCase when naming constructors, classes, directories, files, or modules

     ```javascript
     // bad